Nutrition

 Is Sourdough Bread Healthy for Diabetics?

 Now, you may be wondering: “Is sourdough bread healthy for those with Type 1 and Type 2 diabetes?”
-The answer is yes.
-For those with Type 2, a research article by SingleCare suggests that eating sourdough bread later in the day may be helpful, as insulin sensitivity tends to be lower during the evening.
+The answer is often yes — sourdough is healthy for many people with diabetes when portion size and overall diet quality are considered.
+For those with Type 2 diabetes, research summarized by SingleCare suggests that eating sourdough bread later in the day may help manage blood sugar, as insulin sensitivity tends to be lower in the evening.

 Bread on brown wooden chopping board.